 In the event of a Participant's retirement or termination during a Restricted Period, any RSR held by the Participant will automatically immediately terminate, unless otherwise determined by the Committee.
-In the event of the retirement or termination of a Participant after a Restricted Period and, if applicable, prior to any Deferred Payment Date, the Corporation will forthwith issue the Restricted Shares in accordance with the RSRs held by the Participant, the Corporation will forthwith issue the Restricted Shares in accordance with the RSRs held by the Participant, the Corporation will forthwith issue the Restricted Shares in accordance with the RSRs held by the Participant.
+In the event of the retirement or termination of a Participant after a Restricted Period and, if applicable, prior to any Deferred Payment Date, the Corporation will forthwith issue the Restricted Shares in accordance with the RSRs held by the Participant and any dividends declared but unpaid to the Participant.
 In the event of death or total disability of a Participant, the Corporation will forthwith issue the Restricted Shares in accordance with the RSRs held by the Participant.
 In the event of a Change of Control (as defined in the Restricted Share Plan), all RSRs held by a Participant will be immediately deemed vested notwithstanding any Restricted Period(s) and any applicable Deferred Payment Date(s).